 Providing reliable source of support and information for new students

-The program, led by trained SMarts Leaders, is designed to engage new students in a variety of workshops that aim to increase academic performance and confidence.
-The SMarts Leader aims to provide guidance in the first year through individual meetings and targeted workshops and by connecting students with other resources on campus.
+The program, led by trained SMarts Peers, is designed to engage new students in a variety of workshops that aim to increase academic performance and confidence.
+The SMarts Peer aims to provide guidance in the first year through individual meetings and targeted workshops and by connecting students with other resources on campus.